 1965 David Carradine plays the Inca king whose country was attacked by conquistador Francisco Pizarro, played by Christopher Plummer, in Peter Shaffer's The Royal Hunt of the Sun, which opens tonight at the American National Theatre & Academy Theatre (ANTA).
 John Dexter directs this show, which will run 261 performances.

 1968 An investment of $130,000 by the Theatre 69 repertory theatre company is lost today as they give up after only a two week trial.
-The group was organized to produce a series of straight dramas at the Billy Rose Theatre (now the Nederlander), including works by Albee and Beckett.
+The group was organized to produce a series of straight dramas at the Billy Rose Theatre (now the Nederlander), including works by Edward Albee and Samuel Beckett.
 Frank Rich called the project "the most adventuresome experiment Broadway has seen in years."
 But adventuresome doesn't always mean successful.
 The group just couldn't seem to find an audience in this already "economically troublesome year," as put by Otis L. Guernsey in his "The Best Plays of 1968-1969."

 1974 Today is the first day of rehearsals for the musical Chicago.
 Choreographer-director Bob Fosse will be hospitalized shortly after, though, and the opening of the show will be postponed until June 3, 1975.
 Original cast members Chita Rivera, Gwen Verdon and Jerry Orbach are all present for this first rehearsal.

 2000 Opening night of David Yazbek and Terrence McNally's The Full Monty, a musical adaptation of the hit British film about a group of unemployed blue-collar workers who become male strippers in order to pay their bills.
 Featuring Patrick Wilson, Andre De Shields, Kathleen Freeman and Emily Skinner, it runs 770 performances at the O'Neill Theatre.